I know you like supporting charities and being involved in service projects.

-Their livelihoods depend on it.
+Their livelihoods depend on us doing so.

 And our lives and society depend on them staying in business.